2487879325/ADAR/README.md

 # ADAR: Adaptive Dynamic Attribute and Rule Management Framework

-> A fuzzy inference system for high-dimensional data—integrating dynamic weighting, growth, and pruning of attributes and rules
+> A fuzzy inference system for high-dimensional data—integrating dual weighting, rule growth & pruning, and attribute selection

 ---

 ## 1. Project Overview

-ADAR (Adaptive Dynamic Attribute and Rule) is a framework for fuzzy inference systems on high-dimensional data.
-By introducing attention mechanisms at both the attribute and rule levels, combined with automatic growth and pruning strategies, ADAR dynamically manages input attributes and fuzzy rules to simplify model structures, enhance prediction accuracy, and maintain interpretability.
+ADAR (Adaptive Dynamic Attribute and Rule) is a framework designed to address the challenges of high-dimensional data in neuro-fuzzy inference systems.
+It introduces learnable weighting mechanisms for both fuzzy rules and input attributes, combined with automated strategies for rule growth and pruning, as well as attribute pruning.
+This dynamic management simplifies model structures, suppresses noise, enhances prediction accuracy, and maintains interpretability.

 Key features:
-- **Attribute and Rule Weighting**: Assign dynamic weights to different input attributes and fuzzy rules.
-- **Automatic Growth**: Dynamically add fuzzy rules based on sensitivity thresholds.
-- **Automatic Pruning**: Remove redundant or low-contribution attributes/rules based on thresholds and frequency.
-- **Visualization & Interpretability**: Extract and present human-readable fuzzy rules.
+- **Dual Weighting Mechanism**: Differentiable weights for both fuzzy rules and input attributes, updated via backpropagation with L1 regularization.
+- **Adaptive Rule Management**: Automatic growth of new rules when validation error plateaus, and pruning of low-importance rules based on a rule-pruning threshold.
+- **Attribute Pruning**: Periodic removal of attributes whose learned importance falls below a defined threshold, reducing dimensionality and noise.
+- **Integration with ANFIS & SOFENN**: Seamless application to both static ANFIS and incremental SOFENN architectures.
+- **Scalable Performance**: Demonstrated to outperform state-of-the-art baselines in RMSE and model explainability across four benchmark datasets.

 ---